 "Tuesday, May the 12th.-This day, the wind S.S.W.
 And a little before four in the afternoon we anchored in Manser Road, where lay Captains Bristow, Brian, and Barnaby; all of them bound to Lucera to load.

 "Wednesday, May the 13th.-We weighed anchor, and in the afternoon I went on board of Captain Barnaby.
-And about two o'clock, we sailed, all of us, for the Island of Lucera.
+And about two o'clock, we sailed, allofus, for the Island of Lucera.
 Wind W.S.W., and very bad weather.
-"Thursday, the 14th, about two o'clock, we saw the island: and all came to an anchor in twelve-fathom water, the wind W.S.W.